 First Nations Rights-Based Forestry

-Cabin is proud to provide services that enables true capacity building as First Nations drive towards realization of Title and Rights in BC.
+Cabin is proud to provide services that enable true capacity building as First Nations drive towards realization of Title and Rights in BC.

 Resource development in BC exists in the context of First Nation’s ability to meaningfully exercise their Rights.
 Good resource development requires stewardship planning that is consistent with First Nations Rights and use of the land.
 Cabin assists First Nations in developing tools and processes to ensure that resource development is consistent with the long-term physical, economic and spiritual wellbeing of First Nations governments and communities.